-It won't take long for you get connected in the PUBG Mobile, and you will be playing other 99 players on your mobile.
+It won't take long for you to get connected in the PUBG Mobile App, and you will be playing other 99 players on your mobile.
 However, sometimes there are connection problems and there was always one player discounted form every game that I played.
-There Is also a built-in sound chat feature in the PUBG Mobile you can use it to communicate with other players.
+There is also a built-in sound chat feature in the PUBG Mobile you can use it to communicate with other players.
 However, it seems that most of the players use their phone’s microphone so, you can experience annoying voices sometimes.

-PUBG Mobile GamePlay: Although the gameplay seems the same from overlook when you start playing you start noticing the difference.
-The controls on mobile are different from PC and will feel bit awkward in the starting.
-A virtual joystick controls the player's movement, and then a bullet button at the right let you fire the gun.
-The all on-screen control will make feel annoying at; first, you will get used to it after a few games.
-Besides, the PUBG Mobile also offers different controls options including floating fire button.
+Although the gameplay seems the same from overlook when you start playing you start noticing the difference.
+The controls on mobile are different from PC and will feel a bit awkward in the starting.
+A virtual joystick controls the player's movement, and then a bullet button at the right lets you fire the gun.
+All on-screen control will make you feel annoyed at; first, you will get used to it after a few games.
+Besides, the PUBG Mobile also offers different control options including floating fire buttons.
 This option will shift the shooting button to place where your thumb last touched the screen.
 Honestly, the controls in PUBG Mobile are not that enjoyable and precise like PC, and you will feel confined many times.

 She is a writer and content marketer at MobileAppDaily.
 She can mold the most annoying app into a gleaming stone.
 Her knack around the mobile apps is merely splendid.
 Her experience in the tech industry has assisted her in churning out the best and more importantly, unbiased mobile app reviews.Follow